 Before you start using cloud-based testing software, define why you need it and what you expect from it.
 A lot of organizations use cloud computing technologies simply because they are popular and accessible.
 But you can benefit from cloud-based testing only when you have a clear understanding of your business needs.
 Having precise objectives when testing a particular application in the cloud will let you get the most from your cloud investment.
 For example, if you want to create a SaaS project management software, interview some project managers about the most important for them features and focus your testing efforts on them.

 2. Create your testing strategy

 A testing strategy is a step-by-step plan to achieve your objective using certain processes, tools, and types of tests.
 Before you move your project to the cloud, decide what kinds of tests you want to perform, how much time they’ll take, and what risks they may bring.
-A comprehensive testing strategy allows you to better estimate your testing budget and avoid unexpected costs.
+A comprehensive cloud testing strategy for an application allows you to better estimate your testing budget and avoid unexpected costs.